HenSch90/SiD/Modul-D2_Studiensituation.md

 is:

-it1: (sscofopra1): ...
-Forschungsbezug in der Lehre?
+it1: (sscofopra1): ...Forschungsbezug in der Lehre?

-it2: (sscofopra2): ... eine enge Verknüpfung zwischen Theorie und Praxis?
+it2: (sscofopra2): ...eine enge Verknüpfung zwischen Theorie und Praxis?

-it3: (sscofopra3): ... einen engen Praxisbezug?
+it3: (sscofopra3): ...einen engen Praxisbezug?

 st: